Password Management

 KeePassXC is a cross-platform, sync-able, decentralized password management solution.
 It has plugins for Chrome (and other Chromium-based browsers), Firefox, and Android clients.
 We highly recommend this password solution.
 For many, it’s a great alternative to commercial services like LastPass and 1Password.

 Some forum posts recommend installing Gnome Keyring; however, this can interfere with the KWallet subsystem.
 For this reason, we strongly recommend you try to use KeePassXC instead.
+KeePassXC libsecret capability is shown here.
+The steps above are found in this AskUbuntu post.

-KeePassXC’s database file can be stored on a cloud drives with Dropbox, Google Drive, OneDrive, ownCloud, Nextcloud, or similar tool.
-This is required to synchronize across multiple devices.
+KeePassXC’s database file can be stored on a cloud drive such as Dropbox, Google Drive, OneDrive, ownCloud, Nextcloud, or similar.
+This is useful for synchronizing across multiple devices.
 To learn more, visit the KeePassXC website documentation.
-In April 2023, the KeePassXC team released a reassuring security audit which we also encourage you to review.

 Other Solutions